 (with Carlos Carvalho).
 Revised 2008 (key results subsumed into "Selection and Monetary Non-Neutrality in Time-Dependent Pricing Models")

-Federal Reserve Bank Publications (Economic Quarterly)
+Federal Reserve Bank Publications (Economic Quarterly and Economic Briefs)

 Inequality Across and Within US Cities around the Turn of the Twenty-First Century (First-Fourth Quarter 2017) See related coverage in Richmond Fed's Economic Brief, with Jessie Romero.